Best GPS trackers for kids tried and tested

 Walmart$59.90View offer

-Offering all-day monitoring and Advanced Safeguard GPS for accurate location tracking, the AngelSense assistive speakerphone allows you to talk to your child or listen in to make sure they’re ok, with an SOS call button for them to press when they urgently need you.
+Offering all-day monitoring and Advanced Safeguard GPS for accurate location, the AngelSense GPS tracker also allows you to talk and listen to your child.
+Another handy feature is the SOS call button if your child urgently needs to get hold of you.
 Included with your purchase is a soft, sensory-friendly sleeve and non-removable pins that allow you to attach the device anywhere that is comfortable.
 AngelSense also lets you see a detailed location history of your youngster's whereabouts for each day.

-Laura found it easy to set up and noted the AngelSense service was excellent, saying, "It is easy to set up, and the App is quite self-explanatory.
-That said, AngelSense is incredibly helpful and provides excellent customer service if you have any questions.
+Laura found it easy to set up and noted the AngelSense service was excellent.
+"The App is quite self-explanatory and AngelSense is incredibly helpful and provides excellent customer service if you have any questions.
 They also have lots of useful ‘how-to’ videos for you to follow.
 My daughter is only 8, and she understands how it works."
-AngelSense notes that their customer service is staffed with "parents to children with special needs, so each of us on the team understands the significance of choosing the right help for your loved one."
+AngelSense points out that their customer service is staffed with parents to children with special needs, so they understand the significance of choosing the right help for your loved one.

 Like the Weenect, it has an 'SOS button to allow your child to call you if needed.
 "It has some great functions such as 2-way voice call so my daughter can press an easy-to-reach button in the centre, which (perhaps alarmingly) is called the SOS button, and it triggers a call to my phone so she can speak to me immediately.
 There is also an option for parents to trigger a 1-way call, which activates the device so you can hear where your child is and what is happening around them, but they will be unaware you can hear," said Laura.
-She did note that you can make it suitable for school and times they don't need to be disturbed, saying "I liked that you can set a schedule to disable voice calls during certain hours, for example, school hours, so it won’t disturb lessons with any unexpected alarms."
+She noted that you can make it suitable for times they don't need to be disturbed, saying "I liked that you can set a schedule to disable voice calls during certain hours, like during school, so it won’t disturb lessons with any unexpected alarms."

 Read our full AngelSense GPS Tracker review